AnshMittal1811/SpeechRecognitionPortfolio/README.md

 # SpeechRecognitionPortfolio

-to do: create an end to end Speech Recognition algo
+to do: create an end to end Speech Recognition algorithm